 To: Professors Engaged in Joining Research

-Subject: Request for Proposals for AWS Fellowships for the 2017-2018 Academic Year
+Subject: Request for Proposals for 2019 AWS Fellowships

 The American Welding Society (AWS) seeks to foster university research in joining and to recognize outstanding faculty and student talent.
 We are again requesting your proposals for consideration by AWS.